The Finest Hours (2016 film): Soundtrack

+The film score is composed by Carter Burwell, which was performed by the Hollywood Studio Symphony.
+Portions of Carter Burwell's score were replaced with music composed by Philip Klein, who had served as arranger on Burwell's score.
+Burwell chose to include two of Klein's tracks on the album.
+The album also includes five tracks that Burwell recorded but which were replaced in the finished film.
+Walt Disney Records released the score on January 29, 2016.

 Release

 Walt Disney Studios Motion Pictures originally set The Finest Hours for release on April 15, 2016, and then October 9, 2015, until announcing a final release date of January 29, 2016.
 The first trailer for the film was released on July 8, 2015.
 A second trailer was released on November 11, 2015.
 The Finest Hours opened the Coronado Island Film Festival on January 15, 2016.
 The film held its world premiere at the TCL Chinese Theatre in Hollywood, California, on January 25, 2016.

+Home media

 Walt Disney Studios Home Entertainment released the film on Blu-ray, DVD, and digital download on May 24, 2016.

+Reception

 Box office

 The Finest Hours grossed $27.6 million in North America and $24.5 million in other territories for a worldwide total of $52.1 million.

 The film was released in North America on January 29, 2016, alongside Kung Fu Panda 3, Fifty Shades of Black, and Jane Got a Gun.
 The film was projected to gross $10–13 million from 3,143 theaters in its opening weekend.
 The film grossed $375,000 from its Thursday night previews and $3.3 million on its first day.
 It went on to gross $10.3 million in its opening weekend, finishing 4th at the box office.

 In March 2016, Variety reported Disney was expecting losses of around $75 million from the film.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 64% based on 195 reviews, with an average rating of 6/10.
+On Rotten Tomatoes, the film has an approval rating of 63% based on 201 reviews, with an average rating of 6/10.
 The site's consensus states, "Old-fashioned to a fault, The Finest Hours will satisfy those seeking a traditional rescue drama – but may leave more adventurous viewers wanting more."
 On Metacritic, the film has a score of 58 out of 100, based on 39 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.